Message From the Director

 *Adopted in part from the University of Vermont’s “Our Common Ground”

 The VBRN, formerly VGN, is in its fourth phase of funding with a five-year $19.4 million award from the INBRE program of the NIGMS at the National Institutes of Health.
 The mission of VBRN is to build human and physical infrastructure in Vermont for biomedical research.
 At the lead institution, the University of Vermont, we have developed state-of-the-art facilities for Proteomics and Bioinformatics as well as a Professional Development and Education Core to provide to researchers across Vermont the resources they need to carry out world class research and compete for federal funding.
-To address workforce development and its diversity, we build cultures of research by supporting faculty and student research at our Baccalaureate Partner Institutions: Castleton University, Middlebury College, Northern Vermont University (Lyndon and Johnson campuses), Norwich University, and Saint Michael’s College.
+To address workforce development and its diversity, we build cultures of research by supporting faculty and student research at our Baccalaureate Partner Institutions: Vermont State University (Castleton), Middlebury College, Vermont State University (Lyndon), Vermont State University (Johnson), Norwich University, and Saint Michael’s College.
 We also work with students in college lab classes throughout Vermont in order to bring cutting edge research resources into their education, including at the Community College of Vermont, Landmark College, and Champlain College.

 Our over-arching goals are to continue to be a resource to researchers and clinicians throughout Vermont and to be as inclusive as possible.